 East Bay Municipal Utility District offers help.
 Phone 866-403-2683.
-Their application serves people in Alamo, Crockett, Danville, Diablo, El Cerrito, El Sobrante, Hercules, Kensington, Lafayette, Moraga, Orinda, Pinole, parts of Pleasant Hill, Richmond, Rodeo, San Pablo, parts of Walnut Creek, and San Ramon.
+Their application serves people in Alamo, Crockett, Danville, Diablo, El Cerrito, El Sobrante, Hercules, Kensington, and Lafayette.
+This water bill help may also be for Moraga, Orinda, Pinole, parts of Pleasant Hill, Richmond, Rodeo, San Pablo, parts of Walnut Creek, and San Ramon.

 The Community Services Bureau is part of the local government.
 This department processes a few of the federal and state of California funded assistance programs.
 The primary ones include utility bill assistance from LIHEAP, early child development for children from Head Start, and also energy conservation measures from free weatherization services.
 Staff can also generally refer qualified low income residents to other Contra County resources.
 More on programs from Community Services.